Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling

 To investigate whether other specific users indeed exhibit interestingness of type $2$, for each user we compute the fraction~\cref{eq:percentile_isint} of its resampled trajectories for which the value $|\intscore[2,\var]-0.5|$ is at least as extreme as the user's corresponding value in the original data.
 That is, for user $i$ with trajectory $\mc U_i$ in the original data, we compute the fraction

-where $\wtil{\mc U}_i^{(b)}$ denotes a resampled trajectory for user $i$ under the ground truth that the advantage does not depend on feature $\var$.
+where $\wtil{\mc U}_i^{(b)}$ denotes a resampled trajectory for user $i$ under the generative model that the advantage does not depend on feature $\var$.
 A lower value of the fraction in \cref{eq:p2} means that the personalization for user $i$ is unlikely to appear just by chance due to the algorithmic stochasticity.
 For instance, we have $\lval[2,\variation]=0$ for user $2$ from \cref{fig:interestingUser,fig:user_int2_variation}.

 \cref{fig:int2_pvalues} provides the histograms of $\lval[2,\var]$ for 39, 7, and 4 potentially interesting users for $\var=\variation, \location$, and \engagement, respectively, each with $|\intscore[2,\var]-0.5|\geq 0.4$ in \cref{fig:numint2_obs_hist}.
 The high proportion of values near $0$ from panels (a) and (b) lead us to conclude that several of these potentially interesting users can indeed be deemed interesting of type $2$ for $\var=\variation$ and $\location$ and that they would \emph{not} appear as interesting just due to algorithmic stochasticity.
 That is, the RL algorithm is potentially personalizing for the users (with small values of $\lval[2, \var]$) by learning to treat them differentially based on the values of these two features.
 However, from panel (c), we find that for all 4 potentially interesting users of type 2 for \engagement, their interestingness score might appear extreme simply due to algorithmic stochasticity.